 - B.A., English, Hope College, 1965

-She served as co-editor of Studies in Medievalism from 1992 until 1999, and edited two memorial collections: A. James Prins: A Life in Literature (2007) and True Things: The Writings of R. Dirk Jellema (1996).
+- Editor of two memorial collections: A. James Prins: A Life in Literature, 2007, and True Things: The Writings of R. Dirk Jellema, 1996

-- “Bread of Angels: Dante Studies and the Moral Vision of Charles Eliot Norton,” Dante Studies CXXIX, 2011
+- “Bread of Angels: Dante Studies and the Moral Vision of Charles Eliot Norton,” Dante Studies, 2011

-- “Grace of Action: Dante in the Life of Longfellow,” Dante Studies CXXVIII, 2010
+- “Grace of Action: Dante in the Life of Longfellow,” Dante Studies, 2010

-- “The Founding and the Founder: Medievalism and the Legacy of Leslie J. Workman,” Studies in Medievalism 17, 2009
+- “The Founding and the Founder: Medievalism and the Legacy of Leslie J. Workman,” Studies in Medievalism, 2009

-- “Dante's Inferno, Jonathan Edwards, and New England Calvinism,” Dante Studies CXXIII, 2005
+- “Dante's Inferno, Jonathan Edwards, and New England Calvinism,” Dante Studies, 2005

-- “Edith Wharton, Adultery, and the Reception of Francesca da Rimini,” Dante Studies CXXII, 2004
+- “Edith Wharton, Adultery, and the Reception of Francesca da Rimini,” Dante Studies, 2004

-- “Why Do You Rend Me?
+- “’Why Do You Rend Me?’
 Dante and the Pain of James Russell Lowell,” in Dante Beyond Borders (ed.
 Nick Havely), Legenda, forthcoming 2021

 Kathleen is a a member of the Sanctuary Choir at Third Reformed Church.
 For several years she assisted as a reader at the Ottawa County Juvenile Detention Center.
 She also has a background in journalism.